adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 ... but you can probably make it work with most vendors (for items 2 & 3).

-> My outset for this project is my two-storey house which has radiators on the first floor, and waterbased underfloor heating on the ground floor (on in the first floor bathroom):
+> My outset for this project is my two-storey house which has radiators on the first floor, and water-based underfloor heating on the ground floor (on in the first floor bathroom):
   >
   >  - Initially the radiator thermostats were "dumb" Danfoss thermostats, where were quickly replaced with [Tado Smart Radiator Thermostats](https://www.tado.com/dk-en/smart-radiator-thermostat-add-on).
   >  - The underfloor heating manifold and actuators are from Pettinaroli, the controller for the actuators and circulation pump is a no-name 868 MHz thingy, "Funk B 2070-2" (which appears to be used by Altech, Pettinaroli and others), with "dumb" [Altech](https://www.altechcorp.com) wireless thermostats.